gwilczura/observability/README.md

 1. Visual Studio
 2. bash (can be git bash on Windows)
 3. terraform
-4. [psql](https://www.postgresql.org/docs/current/app-psql.html) (best added to path)
+4. [psql](https://www.postgresql.org/docs/current/app-psql.html) (client only, best added to path)
 5. Azure Account
     1. create 4 App Registrations - for each app service a dedicated one
+    2. create resource group (I name it "admin-rg") and create in it:
-    2. create storage account and container for teffaform state
+        1. storage account and container for teffaform state (check ```backend.conf``` for details)
-    3. create Key Vault to store secret
+        2. Key Vault to store secrets
-    4. grant yourself and the 4 App Registrations access to the secrets in the Key Vault
+    3. grant yourself and the 4 App Registrations access to the secrets in the Key Vault

 ## infrastructure